DaveBenham/VenomModules/README.md

 When in 0 Hz carrier mode the knob sets the range for the linear FM depth.
 Low frequency modulation requires a smaller range, and higher frequency modulation a higher range to achieve the same degree of FM "folding"

 ### Soft Sync input
-This port functions as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
-The soft sync reverses the waveforms each time the signal transitions to a high state.
+The soft Sync reverses the waveforms upon the leading edge of an incomming trigger.

-The Schmitt trigger thresholds allow for both unipolar and bipolar signals to be used.
+The trigger detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
+Those thresholds allow for both unipolar and bipolar trigger signals to be used.

 This port supports oversampling that can be disabled via the port context menu.